TABLE OF CONTENTS

 - When at all possible, try to spend some amount of money so that you have an opportunity to leave a tip.

 - Follow our new “suggested tip” guidelines.
-Starting July 1st, if we know what a partner’s average tip is from non-Premium customers, we will tell you in the Premium newsletter so that you have a reference point.
+Starting July 1st, if we know what a partner’s average tip is from non-Offline customers, we will tell you in the Offline newsletter so that you have a reference point.